TensorBlast/Text-EGM/README_dual_path.md

 2. Visualize both time and frequency domain attributions
 3. If `--CF` is enabled, perform counterfactual analyses with token substitution (`--TS`), token addition (`--TA`), and label flipping (`--LF`)

+## Frequency-Domain Representation with Dual-Path Processing
+The dual-path extension that processes both time and frequency domain representations of the ECG signal.
+This ablation is inspired by the paper - ["AnyECG: Foundational Models for Multitask Cardiac Analysis in Real-World Settings"](https://arxiv.org/abs/2411.17711)

+## Concept
+The current approach processes ECG signals primarily in the time domain by tokenizing amplitude values.
+However, cardiac arrhythmias often manifest distinctive frequency patterns that might not be optimally captured in time-domain representations alone.
+A dual-path model can process both time and frequency domain information simultaneously, potentially improving interpolation and interpretability.

 ## Benefits

 The dual-path approach offers several advantages: